 Let’s take a closer look at these cards:

-The first thing you’ll notice is that the Gold Delta Business card comes with a much bigger sign-up bonus.
-You’ll get 30,000 SkyMiles after spending $1,000 in the first three months of having the card.
+The first thing you’ll notice is that the Gold Delta Business card comes with a much bigger welcome bonus.
+Earn 30,000 bonus miles after you make $1,000 in purchases on your new Card in your first 3 months.
 That’s only $333 a month.

 The Business Green card comes with only a 5,000-point sign-up bonus, though you get the full amount after your first purchase on the card.